thegedge/personal-site/_posts/dev/2013-12-08-opengl-text-rendering-with-freetype.md

 ---
 title: OpenGL Text Rendering With FreeType
 category: dev
-tags: [c++, opengl, voxels, freetype]
+tags: [c++, opengl, voxels]
+description: A post showing how you can use FreeType to render text in your OpenGL projects.
 ---

-The latest post in my voxel dev journal is my work on rendering text using the [FreeType](//www.freetype.org) library.
+The latest post in my voxel dev journal is my work on rendering text using the [FreeType](https://www.freetype.org) library.
 I was pleasantly surprised at how easy it was to use the FreeType library to render TrueType fonts (TTF) as bitmaps.

 You can get some quick and dirty text rendering up and running with just four functions: